APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 content directly contradicts their mission *to be accessible to all students*.

 ## The DOE needs to bring Title VI into the 21st century
+Write here about all the ongoing Title VI investigations.

 ## Could the UC System be hiding the *real problem*?